makototakahara/makototakahara.github.io/_posts/2024-01-15-celestial-labelling.md

 ![Celestial Numerical Variables](/images/Screenshot-2024-01-21-at-00.16.47.png)

-We see that the minimum of u, g, z is -9999.000000, which we would not expect in this context.
+We see that the minimum of `u`, `g`, `z` is -9999.000000, which we would not expect in this context.
 Flux values represent the amount of light detected from a celestial object in a specific wavelength range, and negative flux values would not have a physical interpretation in this context (CITE).
 We find that it is the same observation with these values, so we remove this observation from the training dataset.

+## Exploratory Data Analysis

+Hello